Seagate/cortx/doc/CodeStyle.md

 possible similarly with the properties that make usual human speech easier to understand.

-Mero coding style is based on the Linux kernel coding style, which everyone is advised to familiarize with at
+Motr coding style is based on the Linux kernel coding style, which everyone is advised to familiarize with at
 [Linux Kernel Coding Style](https://www.kernel.org/doc/Documentation/process/coding-style.rst).